 - you wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - you keep to any special conditions which apply to the previously issued licence

-To renew your driving licence you need to observe the current medical standards as below:
+To renew your driving licence you need to observe the medical standards as below:

 - if you are under age 45 at the time of renewal, you will have to sign a declaration to confirm you still meet the medical standards for driving these vehicles

-- if you are over age 45 at the time of renewal, you will need to provide a medical examination report (DLM1)
+- if you are over age 45 at the time of renewal, you will need to give a medical examination report (DLM1)

-You must tell DVA if you have ever had, or currently suffer from, a medical condition that may affect your driving.
+You must tell DVA if you have ever had, or presently suffer from, a medical condition that may affect your driving.

 If you are applying for, or hold, a large goods vehicle (LGV) or PCV driving licence you will have to meet a higher standard of conduct.